WordPress/test-handbook/get-setup-for-testing/email-testing.md

 ## Email Capture Methods for Different Testing Environments

-Depending on the testing environment, you can either use an Email Logger plugin that hooks into the [wp_mail](https://developer.wordpress.org/reference/functions/wp_mail/) function or use a tool like [Mailpit](https://github.com/axllent/mailpit) to capture outgoing emails.
+Depending on your testing environment, you can use:

+- [Email Logger](https://make.wordpress.org/test/files/2026/02/wp-email-logger.zip) plugin that hooks into the [wp_mail](https://developer.wordpress.org/reference/functions/wp_mail/) function.
+- [Mailpit](https://github.com/axllent/mailpit), a lightweight email testing tool that provides a web interface to view the captured emails.
+- [WP Mail](https://github.com/jonathanbossenger/wp-mail), a desktop application for logging and viewing emails sent from [WordPress Studio](https://developer.wordpress.com/studio/) local sites.

 ### 1. Using Email Logger Plugin